codewithbek/codewithbek/README.md

 ---

-## 🚀 About Me
-- 🎯 Passionate Flutter Developer with experience in building high-performance mobile applications.
+## 🚀 About Me- 🎯 Passionate **Flutter Developer** with nearly 2 years of experience building high-performance mobile applications.
-- 🌱 Currently **working on the Road24 app** and **Q.Watt bike-sharing app**.
+- 🌱 Currently working on **Road24** and other exciting projects like **Q.Watt** and **Uzdigital+ TV App**.
-- 🔥 Specialized in **UI/UX, performance optimization, and state management**.
+- 🔥 Specialized in **UI/UX, performance optimization, and state management** (GetX, BLoC).
-- 💬 Ask me about **Dart and Flutter**.
+- 💬 Ask me about **Dart, Flutter**, and mobile app architecture.
-- 🎯 **Goals for 2025:** Become a Senior Flutter Developer, contribute to open source, and build a profitable indie app.
+- 🎯 Goals for 2025: Become a Senior Flutter Developer, contribute to open source, and build a profitable indie app.

 ---